MartinaGermani/ExprobLab_Assignment1/README.md

 The software is composed of 4 nodes, each one available in the `scripts/` folder.
 ### The `robot-state` node ###
 ![alt text](https://github.com/MartinaGermani/ExprobLab_Assignment1/blob/main/robot_state_diagram.png?raw=true)
+This node implements a publisher of `Boolean` messages into the `state/battery_low` topic.
+This boolean value is published anytime the robot battery switches between the two possible states: low battery (i.e `True` is published) and recharged (i.e `False` is published).
+In particular, the simulation of the battery level is defined by a while-loop which modifies the boolean value in a random way, but you can also set the value of the delay variable in order to publish it using a specific delay.

 ### References
 [1] https://github.com/EmaroLab/armor